What is infertility?

 - poor sperm movement or shape

-- no sperm released due to an obstruction, or ejaculation failure
+- no sperm released due to a blocked tube, or ejaculation failure

 Your weight will also affect your fertility.
 Both women and men who are overweight have changes to their hormones that make it harder for them to be fertile.

 Smokers are more likely to be infertile than non-smokers.